Skip to main content

 In clinical studies, both drugs were shown to be equally effective for anxiety.
 However, buspirone may cause less daytime drowsiness.

 That being said, both drugs are very popular.
-Because everyone is different, it is best to check with your doctor and he/she can review your current symptoms and medical history as well as other medications you take, to determine if buspirone or Xanax is better for you.
+Because everyone is different, it is best to check with your healthcare provider, and they can review your current symptoms and medical history, as well as other medications you take, to determine if buspirone or Xanax is better for you.

 Why is buspirone preferred over a benzodiazepine, like Xanax?